Skip to main content

 Born on or after July 1, 1996:

-• May operate a motorized boat more than 6 horsepower only if they possess boating safety certificate.
+• May operate a boat with a motor more than 6 horsepower only if they possess boating safety certificate.

 Born before July 1, 1996:

-• May operate a motorized boat without restrictions.
+• May operate a boat with a motor without restrictions.

-Operating a personal watercraft (ie. jet ski, wave runner)
+Operating a personal watercraft (like a jet ski or wave runner)

 Less than 14 years of age: